-Pain in TCM is due to the non-free flow of Qi and Blood.
-When Qi and Blood flow freely, there is no pain.
-Therefore, it is essential to keep our Qi and Blood full and moving freely for optimal health and well-being and especially for being pain free.
+Pain in TCM is thought to be due to the non-free flow of Qi and Blood.
+When Qi and Blood flow freely, there is believed to be no pain.
+Therefore, TCM considers keeping our Qi and Blood full and moving freely important for optimal health and well-being and especially for being pain free.

-The flow of Qi and Blood can become inhibited in any and every area of the body: the internal organs, the muscles, the joints, and the low back.
+The flow of Qi and Blood may become inhibited in any and every area of the body: the internal organs, the muscles, the joints, and the low back.

 External factors – sports injuries, post-operative surgeries, work related injuries, motor vehicle accidents, and repetitive movement syndromes.

-This type of pain usually comes from a disruption to the normal balance within our bodies and can lead to a variety of painful symptoms, for example migraine headaches and menstrual cramps.
+This type of pain is believed to come from a disruption to the normal balance within our bodies and present as a variety of painful symptoms, for example migraine headaches and menstrual cramps.

 – Neck & Head Pain